Pierre Platel. A set of three early George I Britannia Standard Graduated Casters made in London in 1715 by Pierre Platel.

 Admiral Lord Nelson.
-An exceptionally rare & IMPORTANT gEORGE iii "Admiral Lord Nelson" Vinaigrette, with Trafalgar grille.
-Made in London in 1805 by John Hart & Company.
+An exceptionally rare & important George III "Admiral Lord Nelson" Vinaigrette with cast Trafalgar grille.
+Made in Birmingham in 1805 by Matthew Linwood.

 £5,450